Laf111/CEMU-Batch-Framework/README.md

 - **Making easier the installation of many versions of CEMU to launch your games (with BatchFw CEMU installs size only few MB);**

-- **Avoid regression on games (and be obliged to downgrade CEMU version) by keeping the versions that work best with your games (CEMU as a reverse engineering software oftenlty tends to introduce regression on some games to enhance emulation of other ones);**
+- **Avoid regression on games (and downgrade CEMU version) by keeping the versions that work best with your games (CEMU as a reverse engineering software oftenlty tends to introduce regression on some games to enhance emulation of other ones);**

 - **Handle more than one user/save (also with versions of CEMU < 1.15.19);**